Published by Carl Hedinger. Last Updated on January 31, 2024.

-You can pass through many of the best hiking trails in North Carolina via the circular white-blazed Mountains to Sea Trail (MST).
+Many of the best hiking trails in North Carolina that we’ll feature in later sections lie along the circular white-blazed Mountains to Sea Trail (MST).
 More than 1,000 miles of trails and beautiful places await throughout this epic collection of trails.

 The MST starts in the Great Smoky Mountains (Clingmans Dome) and continues east through the mountains before moving through Central and Eastern North Carolina and ending at Jockeys Ridge in the Outer Banks.

 For any hiking trails in North Carolina that are not listed as a loop or if “round trip” is not mentioned, the distance is calculated one way.